mcous/xmlovely/README.md

 var prettyPrinter = xmlovely(options)
 ```

-Options may be a number or an object.
-If it is an object, you may specify the whitespace character to use and the number of those characters that make up a "tab".
-If it is a number, the whitespace character while be a space, and the value of `options` is the tab-width.
+The options parameter may be a number or an object.
+If it is an object, it may be used to specify the whitespace character and the number of those characters that make up a "tab".
+If the options parameter is a number, the whitespace character will be a space, and the value of `options` will be used as the tab-width.

 ``` javascript
 var optionsNumber = WHITESPACE_WIDTH